 Getting what’s rightfully yours after a serious accident is rarely easy.
 If you were hurt in a building collapse, the at-fault parties will likely take action quickly to avoid responsibility.
 An experienced Baltimore building collapse lawyer can fight to get the money you need to move forward.

-William G. Kolodner, P.A. have been helping construction accident victims secure fair compensation for over four decades.
+William G. Kolodner Personal Injury Lawyers have been helping construction accident victims secure fair compensation for over four decades.
 To learn more about our family-owned law firm, call for a free case review today.